Content from Read case data

 Questions

-• How to aggregate case data?
+• How to aggregate and summarise case data?

 • How to visualize aggregated data?